Glenn Richardson

 Biographical Sketch

-Glenn Richardson is a 5th year PhD student at Yale University working in collaboration with the FPD group at SLAC national labs.
+Glenn Richardson was a PhD student at Yale University working in collaboration with the FPD group at SLAC national labs.
 He received his undergraduate degrees in physics and mathematics from UC Berkeley in 2019.
 After graduation he worked as a research assistant in the Warp-X group at Lawrence Berkeley National Lab before applying to graduate schools.
 In 2020 he began his PhD at Yale University working with David Moore.
 From 2023-2024 Glenn was at SLAC national labs and Stanford University, working with Brian Lenardo and Giorgio Gratta.

 Research